 - Detailed project estimation

-We pass to you all the documents and wireframes that our specialists have worked on during this stage.
-Now you have a full pack of documents any vendor requires to start developing software.
+We pass all the documents and wireframes to you.
+Now you have a full pack of documents any other software development company would require to start development.

-Even if you decide to stop working with Cleveroad, you won’t have to pay other vendors once more for planning.
+Even if you decide to stop working with Cleveroad, you won’t have to pay other vendors one more time to go through planning.